allebone/help.omni.af.mil/docs/PEX/Training.md

 11. Repeat this process until all of your BOIs are incorporated into your course.

-NOTE: If BOIs have the same tasks, you can copy a BOI to another day by right-clicking on the desired BOI and selecting copy.
+!!!
+NOTE If BOIs have the same tasks, you can copy a BOI to another day by right-clicking on the desired BOI and selecting copy.
 On another day within the Canvas, right-click and paste.
 Do not forget to change your BOI name.

 12. Add prerequisites for BOIs and Tasks by double-clicking the BOI icon to open the BOI Details.